High Impact Manager & Supervisor Training for New Managers

 - Earn the Trust and Support of the team by resolving operational issues and conflicts transparently

-- Learn how to give feedback to motivate and elicit peak performance.
+- Learn how to give praise and feedback to motivate and elicit peak performance

-- Use a 7-step process for having difficult or sensitive conversations painlessly.
+- Use a simple formula for having difficult or sensitive conversations painlessly

 Who will benefit most from this seminar?

 Newly appointed team, work group, and project leaders

 Experienced supervisors with little or no formal supervisory training

 Supervisors and managers with less than one year’s experience